ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

         In the token handler document run through the various examples.

-        In CLC you need to set the following parameters *before* starting exchange:
+        In CLC you need to set the following parameters *before* starting exchange (uri):
         Ex.
-1
+1   using the web flow
         set_param -a scope "read: x.y: x.z write:"
         AT:
            scopes: